UI349 Comparative Economic Systems

 VIII.Basis for Student Evaluation:

 (Guidelines will be given in class) 20%

 Research paper (See attached guidelines) 20%

 Ideally this course would be team taught by an economist, political scientist, and historian.
 However, given the economic emphasis it is anticipated guest lecturers, (faculty, students, and representatives of foreign countries) will be invited to discuss topics and countries about which they have special knowledge but the course will be taught by an instructor in the Economics department who has considerable knowledge in the area of comparative (international) economics.

-X. Justification for Inclusion in the University Studies Program
+X. Justification for Inclusion in the General Education Program

 Objective 1: Demonstrate the ability to locate and gather information.

 Students will be responsible for obtaining information on current economic and political conditions in all countries discussed and for the assigned research paper.

 Weekly discussion will be held on current conditions in the assigned countries.
 The instructor will suggest where students may locate sources of material.